-It is two o'clock in the morning, you're awakened by the sound of breaking glass.
-You race down the hall with your gun drawn to find a stranger crawling through your bathroom window.
-If you shoot him, will you be criminally charged with assault or murder?
+It's two o'clock in the morning and you're awakened by the sound of breaking glass.
+You race down the hall with your gun drawn to find a stranger trying to enter your back door.
+If you shoot him, will a police officer charge you with assault or murder?
 Could the intruder sue you for wounding them?
 The answers depend on the state you live in and on your circumstances.
 So, what legal protection might you have if you shoot an intruder?

-The prime legal protection you may have for shooting an intruder is called the "Castle Doctrine".
-There is also another doctrine called "Stand Your Ground" that may provide some protection depending on the state you live in.
+The prime legal protection you may have for shooting an intruder in your own home is called the "castle doctrine."
+There is also another legal defense called "stand your ground" that may provide some protection depending on the state you live in.
 Both of these doctrines fall under the broader umbrella of self-defense.

-So is it illegal to shoot an intruder?
+So, is it illegal if I shoot someone who breaks into my house?
 The answer depends on whether you were acting in self-defense and whether any of these doctrines apply.
-This article will address the elements that are needed to establish self-defense and, more specifically, the Castle Doctrine and the Stand Your Ground Doctrine.
+This article will address the elements necessary to establish self-defense and, more specifically, the castle doctrine and the stand your ground doctrine.

 The law gives everyone the right to defend themselves with a reasonable response.
-Self-defense is an affirmative defense to a charged violent crime.
-This means that if someone is charged with murder or assault, self-defense can be a legal excuse for the conduct if they can prove it was a reasonable response in a court of law.
+Self-defense laws provide an affirmative defense to a charged violent crime.
+This means that if someone is charged with murder or assault, self-defense can be a legal excuse for the conduct if they can prove in a court of law that it was a reasonable response.

 In order to use self-defense as a shield against a charge for a violent crime in most jurisdictions, you must: